FindStudyBuddies/book-backend-test/readme.md

 ## Design Decisions
 PostgreSQL > MySQL because more active development, better community
 GCP > AWS because GCP has a nicer UI and is easier to use
 SQLAlchemy has a rich ORM methodology which will make development easier in the long run
+UUIDs used over an incrementing counter for more security

 ## Endpoints
 **Base url**: